jostmey/DeepNeuralClassifier/README.md

 ## Description

-See example scripts of a deep, feed-forward neural network coded from scratch.
+Example scripts for a deep, feed-forward neural network have been coded from scratch.
 No machine learning packages are used, leaving the underling alrogithms exposed and viewable.
 The code is written in the Julia, a programming language with a syntax similar to Matlab.

 The neural network is trained on the MNIST dataset of hand written digits.
 On the test dataset, the neural network correctly classifies XX % of the hand written digits.
-The results are state of the art for a neural network that does not contain information about the geometric invariances of the data.
+The results are state of the art for a neural network that does not contain a priori knowledge about the geometric invariances of the data like a Convolutional Neural Network does.

 ## Download